pemorse/Tagger/README.md

 1] MacOS 10.7 to 10.11.6.
 Currently untested on MacOS 10.12

-2] Quartz Composer 4.6.2 or greater (available here (requires developer account): https://developer.apple.com/download/more/ - look for Additional_Tools_for_Xcode_8.dmg if you are running MacOS 10.11 or later; look for Additional_Tools_for_Xcode_7.dmg on MacOS 10.10 or earlier.
+2] Quartz Composer 4.6.2 or greater, available here (requires developer account login): https://developer.apple.com/download/more/ - look for Additional_Tools_for_Xcode_8.dmg if you are running MacOS 10.11 or later; look for Additional_Tools_for_Xcode_7.dmg on MacOS 10.10 or earlier.
 Quartz Composer is located inside the 'Graphics' folder.

 3] Quartz Composer plugins/patches:
 __Versions are supplied with this repository that ~may~ work on your MacOS version (tested up to MacOS 10.11.6)__